tartley/tartley.github.io/posts/the-works-of-larry-niven.md

 habitable.
 But this can be achieved much more feasibly by simply spinning the structure.
 However, all the matter inside the sphere, including any atmosphere, then pools at the equator.
-Niven observed that the superfluous surface of the sphere, away from the equator, can then be removed, given a suitable "wall" along each edge to keep the fringes of the atmosphere in - say 1,000km high.
+Niven observed that the superfluous surface of the sphere, away from the equator, can then be removed.

 This vastly reduces the material needed to construct the megastructure.
-You would easily have enough from recycling all the planets in a solar system as building material, given miraculous elemental transmutation, while still providing a habitable interior surface something like a million times larger than planet Earth.
+Given miraculous elemental transmutation, one could easily gather enough matter by recycling all the planets in a solar system as building material, even with a 1,000km "wall" along each edge to keep the fringes of the atmosphere in.
+Although this yields a much smaller habitable interior surface area than a full sphere, it's still something like a million times larger than planet Earth.

 The aliens themselves weren't quite like any I've read before or since.
 The creepy sessile but sentient Grogs.
 The mysterious Outsiders, information